P-p-H-d/mlib/README.md

 * a missing argument,
 * a missing mandatory operator in the oplist.

-A good way to avoid theses errors is to register the oplist globaly as soon as you define the container.
+A good way to avoid theses errors is to register the oplist globally as soon as you define the container.

 Another way to debug is to generate the preprocessed file